Stress Awareness Month: Mindfulness and Knitting with Danny Hill

-Through various scientific studies it has been proven, knitting is good for your health, and it's many therapeutic applications range from eating disorders to pain management, dementia and depression.
+Through various scientific studies it has been proven that knitting is good for your health.
+Its many therapeutic applications range from eating disorders to pain management, dementia and depression.
 It's even utilised within the NHS to complement medical treatments in the self-management of long-term health conditions.

-But you might ask, if they are known as stand alone meditation practices then why bother to do both?
-You’re already knitting and it makes you happy; why mix it up with mindfulness?
-Because they are complementary whilst working in different ways with different results.
+But, you might ask, if they are known as stand-alone meditation practices, then why bother to do both?
+You’re already knitting, and it makes you happy; why mix it up with mindfulness?
+Because they're complementary, whilst working in different ways with different results.
 In fact, they work synergistically together and are much more potent when combined.
 And here’s why.

 Knitting would be classed as a concentration practice.
-The rhythmic, repetitive movements calm the mind and induce greater focus in much the same way as repeating a mantra, or following the in and out breath would.
+The rhythmic, repetitive movements calm the mind and induce greater focus in much the same way as repeating a mantra, or following the in and out breath.

 By simply opening our awareness outwards and deliberately starting to notice our sensory experiences while knitting, we can transform this craft into a mindfulness practice.
 We might become aware of the feel of the yarn in our fingers or the sound of the needles clicking together, and if the mind wanders we simply acknowledge this without any self-criticism and come back to the movements of the needles or the rhythm of the breath.

-By doing this our experience of knitting becomes much richer: we are seeing the colours, hearing the sounds and feeling the textures of our present-moment experience.
-And by gently acknowledging our thoughts and letting them go without comment, we stop ourselves from getting involved in any negative emotions that might arise.
+By doing this, our experience of knitting becomes much richer: we are seeing the colours, hearing the sounds, and feeling the textures of our present-moment experience.
+By gently acknowledging our thoughts and letting them go without comment, we stop ourselves from getting involved in any negative emotions that might arise.
 We just enjoy our knitting as fully as possible.

 When we are able to maintain greater levels of calm in our life we become more creative and productive.
 We are easier to be around so we enjoy better relationships at home and in the workplace.
 This in turn makes us happier and generates a virtuous circle of self generating happiness!